Munno Para, South Australia: History

-Until 1997, Munno Para was part of the City of Munno Para, formerly the district councils of Munno Para East and Munno Para West which were established in 1853 and 1854 on land bounded by the cadastral Hundred of Munno Para.
-The older part of the suburb itself began from a subdivision in 1955 and the suburb was named in 1978.
-Until the locality was urbanised from 1955, Munno Para was part of the farming district north of the township of Smithfield.
-The Andrews Family farmed most of the area west of the Gawler Central Railway Line and what is now Stebonheath Road.
+Until 1997, Munno Para was part of the City of Munno Para, formerly the district councils of Munno Para East and Munno Para West, which were established in 1853 and 1854 on land bounded by the cadastral Hundred of Munno Para.
+The older part of the suburb began from a subdivision in 1955, and the suburb was formally named in 1978.
+Until the locality was urbanised from 1955, Munno Para formed part of the farming district north of Smithfield.
+The Andrews family farmed much of the land west of the Gawler Central railway line and along what is now Stebonheath Road.